 Mr. Frank earned his bachelor’s degree in psychology from Pitzer College, in Southern California.
 It was there that he played basketball for the college as well as solidified his desire to be part of the educational system of our country.
 Having grown up as the son of two educators, you could say, “teaching is in his blood.”
 If you ask Mr. Frank if he is a Duck or a Beaver; he’ll proudly say the Beavs!

-Mr. Frank has an incredible wife who is a nurse in the Bend School District and two kids, both in high school.
+Mr. Frank has an incredible wife who is a nurse in the Bend School District and two kids, one in college and one in high school.
 He loves to spend time with his family in the great outdoors.
 They love to camp, swim, play tennis and be active together.
 Mr. Frank is proud to be the principal of our school and he loves working with the staff, students, and families to make McCall the best it can be.